Crystallization of Chiral Active Brownian Particles at Low Densities

 Finally, let us turn our attention to the re-entrant transition near $R_u$.
 As shown in Fig.~\ref{fig4} (c) and in {SM~\cite{SM}}, both $|\Psi_6|$ and $|\rho_G|$ drop discontinuously around $R\approx 0.28$.
 Figures~\ref{fig5} (c)--(d) show that neither $g_0(x,0)-1$ nor $g_6(x,0)$ exhibit a sign of algebraic decay.
 Of course, one cannot exclude the possibility that the continuous and two-step transitions occur within an extremely narrow range of $R$ values.
 However, we should not be surprised even if the transition is discontinuous.
 If $R$ exceeds $R_u$ defined by the maximum packing fraction of the effective particles, the orbiting particles will inevitably collide.
 This collision destroys the circulating orbit and, consequently, the effective particle picture no longer works {(see the video in SM~\cite{SM})}.
 This does not contradict the KTHNY scenario which does not consider the drastic changes to the internal degrees of freedom of the constituents (in this case, the destruction of circular orbits).

-{\it Summary}--- We have demonstrated the crystallization of the orbiting active particles in two dimensions at low densities.
+In this Letter, we have demonstrated the crystallization of the orbiting active particles in two dimensions at low densities.
 This is only possible if the system breaks the detailed balance of fluctuations and the chiral symmetry simultaneously.
 The nature of the transitions at least at near $R_l$, or on the high $\Omega$-side, is akin to an equilibrium two-step transition described by the KTHNY scenario.
 This scenario is consistent with the equilibrium systems of particles interacting with a soft potential~\cite{Kapfer2015prl}.
 The next logical question concerns the fate of this transition line at large densities.
 If both the density and $\tau_p$ are large enough, the scenario is completely different, and the hyperuniformity and packing effects stabilize the crystal~\cite{Kuroda2025prr}.
-Another question is the possibility of glasses of orbiting particles.
-It would be interesting to design and simulate the mixtures of particles with two or more circulating angular momenta, mimicking the binary or polydisperse fluids that undergo the glass transition.
 Finally, we note that the largest system size of $N = 40\,824$ explored in this study is still moderate for determining whether the fluid-hexatic transition is continuous or not, as corroborated by the large-scale simulations of monatomic equilibrium systems~\cite{Bernard2011prl,Kapfer2015prl}.
 A more elaborate and systematic analysis using the larger systems is left for future work.

+The data that support the findings of this study are available from the corresponding author upon reasonable request.